zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

     The other data gets inserted and is queried back.

-    At the end of the script, cx\_Oracle will rollback an uncommitted transaction.
+    At the end of the script, cx\_Oracle will roll back an uncommitted transaction.
 If you want to commit results, you can use:
     ````
     con.commit()
     ````
-    To force a rollback in cx\_Oracle, use:
+    To force cx\_Oracle to roll back, use:

     ````
     con.rollback()